PLANTAR FASCIITIS & RUNNERS PLANTAR FASCIITIS

 Athletes don’t like to rest and with big events looming we have to implement fast solutions.

-This is my Clinical Treatment Pathway for active people with plantar fasciitis:
+This is our Clinical Treatment Pathway for active people with plantar fasciitis:

 Correct footwear -> strapping tape -> specific orthotic design -> training modifications -> neuro-muscular releases -> specific strength programs -> ultrasound guided cortisone -> intermittent use of an air cast -> other low evidence treatments -> surgical release

-Stiffness of the shank, drop of the heel and the type of support all play a roll in reducing strain through the plantar fascia of each individual.
+Stiffness of the shank, drop of the heel and the type of support all play a role in reducing strain through the plantar fascia of each individual.
 Matching the specific shoe design features for your foot type and current symptoms is critical and onsite running shoe store ensures the best possible outcomes.
 Our range of shoes that we stock in store can be found by clicking here.

 Specialised strapping techniques are extremely helpful in reducing strain through the plantar fascia for short periods.
 Strapping your foot for more than a few weeks becomes expensive, tiresome and usually leads to skin sensitivities.
 This isn’t a long-term solution but here is a video link to a particularly effective technique: